AntoineLAFITTE/SkateFallRetry/README.md

 # SkateFallRetry

-## A colaborative learning platform for SkateBoarding
+## A collaborative learning platform for SkateBoarding